 Despite fears that the bingo game would fall in popularity, the rise and rise of online casino, online gambling and mobile gaming has made sure that the present and future of bingo is very much in safe hands - sometimes literally when you consider how many people are now entering bingo halls online from the palm of their hand on smartphones; play bingo games are amongst the most popular casino game online nowadays.
 While bingo halls are not as popular as they once were, the mobile equivalent is all the rage and plenty of Brits are winning real money every day in a new and revised bingo experience that even millennials are cashing in on.

 But what exactly has changed over the years?
 Well, as well as obvious things like the presence of online bingo and the presence of bingo on mobile phones, there have been some more subtle changes.
 One of these changes has to be pointed out, as it is integral to the very culture and tradition of bingo and this converts the bingo calls.

-Learn more below, or check out the bingo bonuses on Barbados and start your bingo gaming now!
+Learn more below, or check out the bingo no deposit bonus on Barbados and start your bingo gaming now!

 The early days of Bingo in the UK

 First introduced by the Italians as far back ago as the 16th century, the original game of bingo was based on a lottery, similar to how it is today.
 However, although it is hard to track the exact dates when bingo first emerged and begun to prosper in the UK, it is thought that carnivals and fairgrounds in particular started to host games of bingo in the early 20th century, with events such as these in the 1920s often involving a raffle type game.